United Way invested $4,389 toward implementing AED systems in 3 local Muskingum County Library Branches.

-United Way of MPM is investing $3,500 to serve 500 meals to seniors in Morgan County
+United Way of MPM is investing $3,500 to serve up to 1,660 meals to seniors in Morgan County

 The Senior Nutrition Program of Washington-Morgan Community Actions has been funded to provide hot, nutritious meals to seniors 60 years of age or older, living in Washington and Morgan Counties.
 Program service settings include congregate dining sites for those seniors who can leave their homes and home delivered meals for seniors who are homebound.